nashpaz123/gitlabapi/README.md

 - Expose it on `http://localhost`
 - Wait for initialization (10-15 minutes)
 - **Automatically retrieve and display the root password** when GitLab is ready

-**Note**: The script will monitor logs and notify you when GitLab is ready.
-The root password will be displayed automatically once GitLab finishes initializing.

 1. Open GitLab in your browser: http:/localhost"
 2. Login as root (use password shown by './setup_gitlab.sh' or run docker exec -it gitlab bash -c 'cat /etc/gitlab/initial_root_password' | grep -i password)"